Skip to main content

 Face-to-face therapy Oxford vs online

 Face to face can help if you value the feel of the room and fewer digital distractions.
 Online gives wider choice and saves travel time.
 Both can work when the relationship is collaborative, the goals are clear, and the plan matches your life.
 Many clients start online to build momentum and switch to in-person once their diaries align.
-The right format is the one that means that you show up and do the work!
+The right format is the one that means you show up and do the work.

+Ready to choose a therapist based in Oxford or practising online?
+Use Aligned to find an accredited therapist that fits your budget.
 Everyone has favourites, even us.
-View our Featured Therapists in Oxford and across Oxfordshire, with many offering online therapy or couples counselling sessions
+View our Featured Therapists in Oxford and across Oxfordshire, with many offering online therapy or couples counselling sessions.

 In-Person Therapy in Oxfordshire